gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 As with director selection, the Board’s role is ministerial and legally required under Delaware corporate law, while the decision to recall or replace a director remains entirely with the relevant nominating organization, consistent with RFC 8714.

-## Update to URLs in RFC5378

-The existing URLs in RFC5378 which reference the [IETF Trust](https://trustee.ietf.org/) web site (https://trustee.ietf.org/) will continue to be maintained as they appear in published documents and will be maintained in perpetuity.
-There is need to update or modify existing references in I-Ds or RFCs.

-Additionally, the IPMC has established a new web site for the [IETF IPMC](https://www.ietf-ipm.org/) (https://www.ietf-ipm.org/) which will henceforth contain IPMC- specific materials, including the updated Trust Legal Provisions (which have been renamed the Technical Legal Provisions) version 6.0 and beyond.

-# Legal Compliance and Advice from the IETF
+## Legal Compliance and Advice from the IETF

-The IETF IPMC is Delaware not-for-corporation and IRS designated 501(c)(3) public charity.
-Recognizing that the IETF IPMC and its director's first duty is compliance with laws and regulations, it is understood that at no point shall the advice and guidance from the IETF to the IETF IPMC, including that continained in this document and guidance such as found in {{!RFC8721}} shall be intended to ask for or require deviation from applicable legal requirements by the IPMC Directors.
+### RFC8721

+*Advice to the Trustees of the IETF Trust on Rights to Be Granted in IETF Documents* {{!RFC8721}} is updated to be directed at the IETF IPMC Board of Directors, with the understanding that at no point is such advice is meant to be given in a manner that is inconsistent with applicable legal or regulatory requirements or with the Directors’ fiduciary duties.

-# IETF IPMC recognition of IETF BCPs
+### IETF IPMC recognition of IETF BCPs

 The IETF IPMC bylaws obligate the IETF IPMC to manage IETF assets for the benefit of the IETF.
 Therefore, the IETF IPMC looks to comply with IETF BCPs, as far as legally possible to guide its directors in carrying out that obligation.